Re-Homing a Greyhound

 Is your dog a new addition?
 An outgoing greyhound can take a month to adjust to a new home, but a shy greyhound often takes months to a year or even longer.
 Your shy greyhound will need that length of time with ANY family it is adjusting to.
 Please don't think that your new dog just doesn't like you.
 Give a new dog plenty of time to adjust rather than return it and make it start the entire process over with a new family.
 When you get a shy dog to finally trust you and feel comfortable, you will have the most devoted dog, that will be well worth your wait.

 Greyhounds are a very sensitive breed so yelling or harsh corrections can be stressful for them.
 You may need to treat them more gently than other breeds to avoid this.
-Rewarding fearful behavior by talking to the dog and petting it will make fearful, shy behavior worse rather than better.
+Rewarding fearful behavior by talking to the dog and petting it can accidentally make fearful, shy behavior worse, rather than better.
 It is better to ignore fearful behavior and reward the friendly, outgoing behavior you are looking for.

 If the dog is really miserable – not eating, losing weight, and showing other signs of extreme stress, it may need to be re-homed after ruling out medical problems.
 We rarely see cases like that though.
 In most cases the dog just needs to be left alone and given time to get comfortable.
 In most cases it just needs to be accepted and loved for who it is and not expected to act a certain way to be considered “happy” or "normal".